p-kovacs/advent-of-code-2016/README.md

 # Advent of Code 2016

-Solutions for puzzles of "Advent of Code 2016", written in Java 17.
+Solutions for the puzzles of [Advent of Code 2016](https://adventofcode.com/2016), written in Java.

-Visit https://adventofcode.com/2016 for the puzzle descriptions.
+The general utilities and algorithms used in the solutions are also available in a separate repository: https://github.com/p-kovacs/java-utils.

 ## How to use